google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 - #375 clearing the event listeners when adding new video displays prevents new events being added when the playlist is replaced.
 - #391 add message argument to connection failure callback required by some connection providers.
 - #363 add overridable pause to frame for different seek functionality between http and rtmp.
+- #392 possible fix for extensions with no filetypes like rtmp flv clips, require positive index check.

 3.2.7
 -----